thomax/DDD/README.md

 | Impossible        | 50         |

 ## Combat
 Declare who/what you want to attack.
 The GM decalares what the `Difficulty` is (see the Doing stuff table).
 As a default, hitting somebody is "A bit tricky".
-You roll a d20 and add the `Combic` value and your weapon bonus.
-If the total is below the difficulty, you miss.
+You roll a d20 and add your `Combic` value and your weapon bonus.
+If the total is below the `difficulty`, you miss.
 If it's greater or equal, the total number is also the damage you deal to your enemy.

 | Weapon         | Bonus | Special |
 |----------------|:-----:| ------- |